 Following the accident

 Making a claim after a hit-and-run is similar to most other types of car insurance claims.
 You'll alert your provider that the incident occurred, and it will gather information about what happened and process your claim.

 According to California law, you may make a claim for a hit-and-run up to two years after the accident, but the sooner you submit your claim, the sooner you'll be paid.

 You may need to make an additional statement to the police, and you should track their investigation.
 As with all insurance claims, take careful notes describing repairs to your car and any medical attention you receive.

 What kind of insurance covers a hit-and-run in California?

 There are many different forms of car insurance available in California, and which part of your policy to make a claim to depends on what happens in the aftermath of your accident.
 First off, no matter the circumstances of the hit-and-run, your collision coverage will help cover damage to your car, while your comprehensive coverage won't.
 And you can always make a MedPay claim for injuries, since it applies regardless of who is at fault in the accident.

 If you successfully identify the driver after they flee the scene, you'll likely be able to make a claim against their liability coverage.
 Or, if they're uninsured, you can make a claim to your own uninsured/underinsured motorist coverage.

-One thing to note: None of the forms of insurance that cover you in a hit-and-run are required in California, so if you've opted for the minimum amount of coverage, you will likely be on your own.
+Note that none of the forms of insurance that cover you in a hit-and-run are required in California, so if you've chosen the minimum coverage, you will likely be on your own.